yotaAI/ResNet/README.md

 ✏️ For Learning Purpose we are initializing the model with random weights.

-✏️ I am using one scheduler to devide the learning rate by `10` when the test loss come to a stable position.
+✏️ I am using one scheduler to devide the learning rate by `10` when the test loss comes to a stable position.

 ## 🗃️ Dataset